 Deceptive From the Start

-Jerry Hicks Cancer scam took root in the spring of 2011.
-Abraham-Hicks followers got a surprising email blast from Jerry saying he was being treated with “the big guns,” that is, “Heavy Chemotherapy!”
+Jerry Hicks’s cancer scam took root in the spring of 2011.
+Abraham-Hicks followers got a stunning email blast.
+He was, he wrote, being treated with “the big guns,” that is, “Heavy Chemotherapy!”

 Jerry Hicks Cancer Scam Evolves